EnglishSid/DigitalExplorerSpecs/internalContent/Ridealongs/readme.md

 ## Potential engagements
-- Existing account looking for growth opportunities
+- Existing accounts looking for growth opportunities
-- New logo/RFP analyse
+- New logo/RFP analysis
-- Industry/market analyse
+- Industry/market analysis
-- Industry Squads
+- Industry Squad support

 ## Duration
-The initial ride-along can be between 1 and 2 weeks depending on the level of engagements
+The initial ride-along can be between 1 and 2 weeks depending on the level of engagement required.

 ## Coaching and debriefs
 The Ride-along team will provide all content created to the client team and a set of suggested next steps.
 The Ride-along team are also available to continue the support of the client journey if required.